State of the Union: Pancreatic Care in 2020

 Let’s start with pancreatic cancer, what’s new in cancer treatment?

-The two most exciting new developments in the treatment of pancreatic cancer are the potential to include immunotherapy as part of our treatment, and some recent observations that suggest that surgery might be available for more people than we thought—surgeries for people who are initially deemed inoperable.
+There are three exciting new developments in the treatment of pancreatic cancer: the potential to include immunotherapy as part of our treatment, the ability to target unique pancreatic cancer cell metabolism, and some recent observations that suggest that surgery might be available for more people than we thought—surgeries for people who are initially deemed inoperable.